siddharthp11/searchtools/README.md

 Singleton matcher will get AI to generate the regex for you and attach the generated regex to a certain command for you to use along with some args

 Requirements:
+/\*
+TODO's:

+- Search for imports
+- Search for migrations
+- Language Specific
+  \*/
   keyword: the function the user wants to invoke (fncall, fndef)
   term: the term the user is matching by

 - Allow the user to map keywords to a regex matching function. eg. table: {term: tab, matcher: (v) => "/s+**tablename**+{v}}